Trump’s Alleged Connection With Russia Can Shake His Presidency

 Press officer, Sean Spicer, spoke in defense of Trump at the start of the event, lashing out at CNN and Buzzfeed.
 He said it is not true as the report says that three people close to Trump met with Russian officials but did not offer evidence and lied in the case of at least one of the three suspects, that of businessman Carter Page.

 Spicer said that Trump does not know Page.
 However, this is far from true given the fact that Trump himself remarked that Page is one of the members of his team who will serve as an electoral advisor on foreign policy issues, according to Donald Trump’s meeting with The Washington Post editorial board.
-Therefore, the U.S Intelligence was investigating whether Page was acting as an intermediary between Trump and the Kremlin.
+Therefore, U.S intelligence was investigating whether Page was acting as an intermediary between Trump and the Kremlin.

 Furthermore, the dossier said that Trump’s lawyer, Michael Cohen, was in Prague in August where he allegedly met with representatives of the Kremlin.
 As proof, Trump retweeted a tweet from Cohen saying, “I have never been to Prague in my life.”